Skip to main content

 prompt=none

-• Valid session: Redirects to redirect_uri with code or token
+• Session still valid: redirect to redirect_uri with code or tokens (depending on response_type).

 Need Support?